California governor outlines $12 billion deficit and freeze on immigrant health program access

 “Questions about the practicality of the program aren't even something that we want to entertain with,” he said.
 “The proposal just doesn't match with our values as a state.”

-Newsom also proposed eliminating state health care coverage for Ozempic and other weight loss drugs beginning in January 2026, which would save an estimated $85 million for the upcoming fiscal year and $680 million by fiscal year 2028-29.
+Newsom also proposed eliminating state health care coverage for certain weight loss drugs beginning in January 2026, which would save an estimated $85 million for the upcoming fiscal year and $680 million by fiscal year 2028-29.

 Featured